Discover Madeira ocean's wildlife on this marine adventure! Enjoy cetaceans and seabirds framed by the amazing landscape of the island's east tip.

-An hydrophone is used to hear the cetaceans, if sea conditions allow.
+An hydrophone may be used to hear the cetaceans, if sea conditions allow.

 English, Spanish and Portuguese speaking crew

-Take a warm & waterproof jumper, appropriate footwear (tennis or sandals), sun protector and a tie up hat.
+Take a warm & waterproof jumper, fast drying clothes, appropriate footwear (tennis or sandals), sun protector and a tie up hat.

 Maximum group size: 12